drewsamsen/sr-cards-api/docs/cards.md

 POST /api/cards/:id/review
 ```

 This endpoint processes a card review and updates the FSRS parameters accordingly.
+It respects the user's daily limits for new cards and reviews per deck.

 #### Request